Daneshwari07/vica.github.io/index.md

 **Design techniques and Performance analysis:**

-  -**KD tree:**
+  - **KD tree:**
-      -Time complexity: O(n logn), where n is number of locations -Search Time: O(n) if tree is unbalanced
+      - Time complexity: O(n logn), where n is number of locations
+      - Search Time: O(n) if tree is unbalanced
-      -Space complexity: O(n) where n is number of stored points.
+      - Space complexity: O(n) where n is number of stored points.